'Total idiots' behind pyrotechnics display at Nelson festival: Fire and Emergency to investigate

 It was also stated that organisers doused the site with water all day on Friday and had a complete fire ban in all areas other than the dust bowl which was bordered in wet ground.

-Pete Murdoch was approached for comment by the Herald by failed to respond.
+Pete Murdoch was approached for comment by the Herald but failed to respond.

 Fire and Emergency NZ said it was aware of videos that have been posted to social media showing fire-related activities at the Dystopia.